 - Morning workouts rule

 I’m very grateful to be a morning person.
 I know not everyone is, but I also know that adulting isn’t easy in general and sometimes we just need to make things work.
 Getting my workouts in in the morning is incredibly helpful from a logistical standpoint because then I’m able to move on with my day having it already accomplished.
 I don’t have it hanging over my head and it isn’t competing with the millions of other things that happen in a standard evening with kids.
 Plus, it just feels so great to have it done and have that energy burst get me through my day.

-Morning workouts are great IF you make sure you get plenty of sleep.
+Morning workouts are great IF you make sure you get plenty of sleep and eat enough protein bars for that energy boost.
 For my particular schedule, I have to wake up at 4:45 am to get to my class at the gym on time and this means I simply must get to bed at a reasonable hour.
 I try to be in bed by 9 pm and asleep around 10 pm on nights before morning workouts.
 If I fail and stay up past 11 pm, I usually cancel my planned class because I know my body will benefit more from rest than a workout on little sleep.